Methylotroph

 Methylotrophs are a diverse group of microorganisms that can use reduced one-carbon compounds, such as methanol or methane, as the carbon source for their growth; and multi-carbon compounds that contain no carbon-carbon bonds, such as dimethyl ether and dimethylamine.
 This group of microorganisms also includes those capable of assimilating reduced one-carbon compounds by way of carbon dioxide using the ribulose bisphosphate pathway.
 These organisms should not be confused with methanogens which on the contrary produce methane as a by-product from various one-carbon compounds such as carbon dioxide.

 Some methylotrophs can degrade the greenhouse gas methane, and in this case they are called methanotrophs.
-The abundance, purity, and low price of methanol compared to commonly used sugars make methylotrophs competent organisms for production of amino acids, vitamins, recombinant proteins, single-cell proteins, co-enzymes and cytochromes.
+The abundance, purity, and low resource cost of methanol compared to commonly used sugars make methylotrophs competent organisms for production of amino acids, vitamins, recombinant proteins, single-cell proteins, co-enzymes and cytochromes.

 Metabolism

 General steps of methylotrophic metabolism displaying 4 known assimilatory methylotrophic pathways.
 The general catabolic pathway is also shown.
 Q denotes a membrane-bound quinone.
 Methane monooxygenase (MMO) and Formate dehydrogenase (FDH) may be membrane-associated or cytoplasmic while Methanol dehydrogenase (MDH) and Formaldehyde dehydrogenase (FALDH) are always membrane-associated.

 The key intermediate in methylotrophic metabolism is formaldehyde, which can be diverted to either assimilatory or dissimilatory pathways.
 Methylotrophs produce formaldehyde through oxidation of methanol and/or methane.
 Methane oxidation requires the enzyme methane monooxygenase (MMO).
 Methylotrophs with this enzyme are given the name methanotrophs.
 The oxidation of methane (or methanol) can be assimilatory or dissimilatory in nature (see figure).
 If dissimilatory, the formaldehyde intermediate is oxidized completely into CO2 to produce reductant and energy.
 If assimilatory, the formaldehyde intermediate is used to synthesize a 3-Carbon (C3) compound for the production of biomass.
 Many methylotrophs use multi-carbon compounds for anabolism, thus limiting their use of formaldehyde to dissimilatory processes, however methanotrophs are generally limited to only C1metabolism.